-Twitter blocks some tweets with a “potentially sensitive content” warning.
-You can disable this warning—even on an iPhone or iPad, where the option isn’t normally available.
-You can also disable sensitive content warnings on your own tweets.
+Twitter blocks some tweets with a “potentially sensitive content” warning, including when you’re retweeting them.
+You can disable this warning—even on an iPhone or iPad.
+You can also disable sensitive content warnings on your tweets without making your account private.

 Twitter says this warning label is for “potentially sensitive content . . . such as violence or nudity.”

 To be blunt, Twitter is a more anything-goes social network compared to Facebook.
 While Twitter’s sensitive media policy does ban “excessively gory” media, “media depicting sexual violence,” and illegal content, almost anything else goes.